kinow/kinoshita.eti.br/content/posts/2021-11-08-cyclic-workflows-with-prefect.md

 I had seen the RNN graph unrolling algorithm mentioned in their documentation while working on [decyclify](https://github.com/kinow/decyclify).
 I believe more workflow managers will start supporting cyclic workflows soon.
-It adds some complexity to the code, but so it does add dependency management, good logging, configuration, distributed execution, and so on.
+It adds some complexity to the code, but so does add dependency management, good logging, configuration, distributed execution, and so on.

 {{< showimage image="graph-unroll.png" alt="Decyclify algorithm (image from https://github.com/kinow/decyclify)" >}}